Sascha-Peter/portfolio/README.md

 This project resembles a simple portfolio site written in Django.

 # Goal
-This project is just a small portfolio work.
+This project aims to develop a simple portfolio website for use by Django developers.
-Should this project find general interest with others, I'm more than happy to find a suitable solution to make it generally available through a nice licence allowing others to work and build upon this project.
+If others find it useful I am more than happy to open access via a suitable license so they can also contribute.

 # PIP
 All pip requirements can be found in pip-requirements.txt